schmidfelix/umami-notifier/README.md

 ## Installation

-To install the umami-notifier, simply pull the repository from GitHub and install the composer dependencies:
+To install the umami-notifier, simply pull the repository from GitHub and install its composer dependencies:

 ```shell
 git clone git@github.com:schmidfelix/umami-notifier.git